Tired of closed doors? Mine is always open

 Board-controlled therapists and counselors are not able to accomplish what we can together.
 My master's level education and lived experience go beyond the scope of what these book learned persons can offer.
 This is what sets us apart.
 Here's what to expect from me.

 Evaluation & Assessment

-Our first conversation is about what has been going on in your life, what led you to seek counseling, and your expectations from me as a counselor.
+Our first conversation is about what has been going on in your life, what led you to seek outside support, and what goals you'd like to reach.

 Together we build a strategy for the goals you set.
 This may include cognitive restructuring practices, communication exercises, intervention plans, and specific tools for your unique needs.

 We start with your emotional experiences, life events, and victories from the week.
 Then we discuss how you’ve been working on your goals, the challenges you faced, and what you feel still needs improvement.
 We analyze and adjust our plan accordingly, tailored to your growth and needs.

 I had a really bad attitude at first, like I was too good for counseling.
 But now I realize how much I need to talk to someone.
 Once a week is barely enough!

 How do I schedule an intake consultation?For scheduling either contact me through email or phone call.
 If you call and I am unable to answer at that time, please leave a voicemail and I will get back to you within 24 hours.